jaggman/telegram-bot-dialogs/README.md

 ],
 ```

-Configuration from files in production environment stored in default cache instanse.
+Configuration from files in production environment stored in default cache instance.
 Because of this, you shall add `php artisan cache:clear` to your deployment script.

-## What is planned to improve:

-- Refactor for using names in Dialogs::add() instead of objects and rename to start()
-- Add LUIS API support (https://www.luis.ai/)
-- Long-term memory